 - 1. Learn how to successfully integrate your code with the existing code-base and how to interact with the Open Data Hub team.
-In other words, you need to check the Developer's Flight Rules - 2.
+In other words, you need to read and accept the Guidelines for Developers (click on the link for a summary), which are available in two extended, separate parts: Platform Guidelines Full Version and Database Guidelines Full Version. - 2.
 Understand the Open Data Hub Architecture. - 3.
-Install the necessary software on your local workstation (be it a physical workstation, a virtual machine, or a Docker instance), including PostgreSQL with postgis extension, JDK, git. - 4.
-Set up all the services needed (database, application server, and so on). - 5.
+Learn about the Development, Testing, and Production Environments. - 4.
+Install the necessary software on your local workstation (be it a physical workstation, a virtual machine, or a Docker instance), including PostgreSQL with postgis extension, JDK, git. - 5.
+Set up all the services needed (database, application server, and so on). - 6.
 Clone our git repositories.
-To successfully complete these tasks, please read the How to set up your local Development Environment? tutorial, which guides you stepwise through all the required set up and configuration, along with some troubleshooting advice. - 6.
+To successfully complete these tasks, please read the How to set up your local De-velopment Environment? tutorial, which guides you stepwise through all the required set up and configuration, along with some troubleshooting advice. - 7.
 Coding.
 That's the funniest part, enjoy!